icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/use.rst

 If other scripts need to use the classes, procedures, and/or variables of it, they use the "use" keyword, and the object file is read in to validate against the code the user has entered.

-For example, if you compiled a file myscript.sc, myscript.sco (the ojbect file) would be created.
+For example, if you compiled a file MyScript.sc, MyScript.sco (the object file) would be created.
 You could then use that script in other scripts.
 Below is an example::

-	(use "myscript")
+	(use MyScript)